GaetanoMondelli/xtf/chainlink_usage.md

         break;
     }
 }
+bundleIdToRandomWinner[requestIdToBundleId[requestId]] = winner;
 ```

 The last solution uses a running sum to make sure that the more an account contributed to the vault the more are the chances to get a NFT token.
+Initially, the NFT was transferred directly to the winner here.
+However, to avoid exceeding gas consumption limits, we now store the winner's details in a map.
+This allows the user to redeem the NFT later using the `redeemVote` method.

 ---